Limassol: Sports

 The Alphamega Stadium, also known as the Limassol Stadium, is the second largest football only stadium on the island.
-With a capacity of 11.000, it is the home base of the city’s three major football clubs in the city, AEL FC, Apollon FC and Aris FC.
+With a capacity of 11,000, it is the home of the city's three major football clubs in the city, AEL FC, Apollon FC and Aris FC.
 The two former ones are the largest sport clubs in Limassol, which have football, basketball, and volleyball teams, as well as other sports.
 In football, all three teams play in the First Division.
 AEL FC and Aris FC were two of the eight founding members of the Cyprus Football Association (CFA).
 There are also many other teams in athletics, bowling, cycling, and other sports.

-The Tsirio Stadium with a capacity of 13.331, was the home base of the three aforementioned football teams of Limassol as well as the Cyprus national football team in the past.
+The Tsirio Stadium with a capacity of 13,331, was the home base of the three aforementioned football teams of Limassol as well as the Cyprus national football team in the past.
 It is also used for athletics.
 Other than the two previously mentioned stadiums, many others also exist in the city.

 The Apollon Limassol Basketball Stadium, hosted the 2003 FIBA Europe South Regional Challenge Cup Final Four.
 The Apollon BC and the AEL BC competed, with the latter becoming the first Cypriot sport team to win a European Trophy.
 In 2006, Limassol hosted the FIBA Europe All Star Game in Spyros Kiprianou Sports Centre, as it had the year before.
 The Cyprus Rally which was hosted for the World Rally Championship and the Intercontinental Rally Challenge were both hosted in the Limassol district.
-In 2025, Limassol will host the EuroBasket.
+In 2025, Limassol co-hosted the EuroBasket.

 The Limassol Marathon is part of an annual race series which takes place in Limassol.
 It was first run in 2006 and is still organised to this day.
-2024 was a key year for the marathon since the participation record was broken with over 17.000 runners from more than 70 countries around the world participating.
+2024 was a key year for the marathon since the participation record was broken with over 17,000 runners from more than 70 countries around the world participating.
 There are various races including a marathon, a half marathon, a 10 km Energy Race, a 5 km Corporate Race and a 1 km Youth Race.

 Limassol also has an independent civilian rugby union team, the Limassol Crusaders, who play at the AEK Achileas Stadium and participate in the Joint Services Rugby League.
 There is a professional handball team, APEN Agiou Athanasiou.

 Rowing and canoeing are rapidly becoming very popular in Limassol, due to the three nautical clubs in the city of Limassol.
 The Germasoyia dam is the place for both practising and competitions.